CartoDB/carto-selfhosted-helm/customizations/README.md

 3. Create the storage buckets.
 If you set the `Public Access Mode` to `private` in the bucket properties, make sure you set `appConfigValues.workspaceThumbnailsPublic` to `false`.

+   > :warning:  If you set the `Public Access Mode` to `private` in the bucket properties, then set `appConfigValues.workspaceThumbnailsPublic` and `appConfigValues.workspaceImportsPublic` to `false`.

 4. Generate an Access Key, from the storage account's Security properties.

 5. Add the following lines to your `customizations.yaml`  and replace the `<values>` with your own settings: